PERSONAL PROTECTIVE GEAR

 - Choose non-slip gloves to improve grip.

-- Leather gloves are an excellent choice.
-So are special fabric gloves with leather palms and grip strips on the fingers.
+- Leather gloves are an excellent choice, as are special fabric gloves with leather palms and grip strips on the fingers.
 Gauntlet-type gloves will keep air out of your sleeves.

-- The right gloves are available for all kinds of weather.
-Look for insulated gloves and glove liners to suit different types of riding conditions.
+- Appropriate gloves are available for all kinds of weather.
+Wear insulated gloves and glove liners to suit different types of riding conditions.

-- Look for lightweight summer motorcycle gloves with features such as:… venting systems with air intake vents on the digits: many reputable brands make vented leather or fabric glove styles.
-Some open and close, so you can control the air flow…. moisture-wicking fabrics: lightweight mesh gloves, with mesh webbed in between each of the fingers and on the backs of hands, are one of the most popular styles for summer riding.
+- Wear lightweight summer motorcycle gloves with features such as venting systems with air intake vents on the digits.
+Many reputable brands make vented leather or fabric glove styles; some open and close so you can control the air flow.
+Some are made of moisture-wicking fabrics; these lightweight mesh gloves with mesh webbed between each finger and on the hand backs are among the most popular styles for summer riding.

 Proper footwear will protect your feet, ankles, and lower parts of the legs.

-- Sandals, sneakers, and similar footwear should not be worn.
-They provide little protection from abrasion or a crushing impact.
+- Sandals, sneakers, and similar footwear should not be worn—they provide little protection from abrasion or crushing impact.

 - Avoid dangling laces that can get in the way or get caught in moving parts.